The Best Downhill Biking in Vermont

 The riding continued well after the lifts stopped, with a whip-off competition, trials, tricks and night rides, all fueled by live music by the local band, The CopOuts.
 The energy still didn’t end there.
 “Killington had a huge bonfire set up in the camping area and the revelry went well into the night,” Clifford remembers.

-This year, the Vermont Bike & Brew festival again kicks off the summer season at Killington June 15-17, and in August the Fox US Open of Mountain Biking will draw world class athletes for downhill and enduro racers to the resort.
+This year, the Vermont Bike & Brew festival again kicked off the summer season at Killington June 21-23, and in August 2018, the Fox US Open of Mountain Biking drew world class athletes for downhill and enduro racers to the resort.
 Says Newth: “It’s no coincidence that races like the US Open have decided to move their events to Killington.
 And, I don’t think that’s going to stop any time soon.”

 Gravity Doesn’t Suck

 In the past two years, resorts around the state have made a big push building out networks of downhill mountain trails with berms and jumps, flowy downhill runs and rental shops with all the gear you need.
-Last year, Okemo cut the ribbon on new downhill trails.
-In July, Suicide Six opens the first miles of trails in a multi-year plan and this fall, Stratton will open its first lift-served trails.
+In 2017, Okemo cut the ribbon on new downhill trails.
+In 2018, Suicide Six opened the first miles of trails in a multi-year plan and this fall, Stratton will open its first lift-served trails.

 If you’re interested in letting gravity do the work for you, make a weekend out of lift-served, downhill riding.
 You may want to rent a full suspension bike with disc brakes.
 If you plan on going at any speed, consider a full-face helmet, upper body protection, knee and shin pads.
 Fortunately, all this is available for rent at most downhill resorts for about $100 to $165 (for a rental downhill bike, all your gear and a day ticket.)
 Want to take the lift up and ride down?
 Here’s where to go:

-Note: Editors Note: This article has been updated to reflect the status of operations at each location.
-Please visit resort websites for the most up-to-date information – 7/24/20